eo0795/eoRepository1/README.md

-#A Simple Heads or tales program
+# A Simple Heads or tales program

-##This is my first published project using the C++ programming language
+## This is my first published project using the C++ programming language

-###The program contains the use of...
+### The program contains the use of...

--function with a conditional statement
+- Function with a conditional statement
--it reads from the user
+- It reads from the user
--uses 2 functions of the cstdlib and ctime headers -uses a for loop
+- Uses 2 functions of the cstdlib and ctime headers
+- Uses a for loop